TechnicJelle/VulkanPsychedelicCloths/README.md

 It is still commented out, even on the most recent commit.

 When I uncomment it, it works great.
-I found an open issue from about half a year ago on GitHub that asks the question about why it's still uncommented.
+I found an open issue from about half a year ago on GitHub that asks about why it's still commented.
 I've added my findings to it in a comment: https://github.com/ocornut/imgui/issues/6515#issuecomment-1930917091

 It is now very late and I have basically achieved what I wanted, anyway, so I'll be leaving this project here.